abcdefgh000/notes/c++/class/rule_of_three_and_five_in_class_definition.md

 ```

 # Rule of Five in Class Definition
-With `move` semantics, the "Rule of 3" becomes "Rule of 5", since
+With `move` semantics, the "Rule of 3" becomes "Rule of 5", since:
 ```cpp
 // Move Constructor
 // 1. `&&` 的意思是 RValue Reference